JeffreyvanderKooy/brusdal-planner/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you'd like to help improve Brusdal Planner, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).